-The Nursing, CVT, DMS faculty and students are required to wear a face cover and face shield in the lab or clinic.
-A student will not be allowed inside a lab without the required PPE and will be marked absent for any session in which they are not in compliance.
-The Dental Hygiene Department requires students and faculty to wear both face cover and shield at any time within the Dental Hygiene unit, clinic, or floor.
+The Nursing, CVT, DMS faculty, and students are required to wear a face cover and face shield in the lab or clinic.
+A student will not be allowed inside a lab without the required PPE and will be marked absent for any session in which they are not compliant.
+The Dental Hygiene Department requires students and faculty to wear face covers and shields at any time within the Dental Hygiene unit, clinic, or floor.
 Failure to adhere to this requirement may result in suspension.